One of the worst situations that you can get into is falling into ice-cold water with no way to get out, get dry or get to warmth!

-How long can you live in freezing water?
 The length of time that you can survive in cold water is going to depend on the temperature of the water.
-Check out the table below to see how long you can live:
+Use the table below to see how long you can survive:

 |Water Temp (°F)||Water Temp (°C)||Time Before Exhaustion or Unconsciousness||Time Before Death|